 Tamara specialises in non-contentious intellectual property and data protection.
 She has wide-ranging experience including advising on the protection, enforcement and ownership of all types of IP rights.

 Tamara drafts and negotiate IP licences and assignments, advise on IP ownership and licensing strategies, and on how to avoid infringement of third party IPR.
 She advises on and implements intra-group IP re-structuring schemes in order to safeguard IP ownership and maximize revenues, or in preparation for disposal.
-Qualified as both a solicitor and a barrister, Tamara is also experienced in negotiating settlement agreements for trade marks and other disputes.
+Qualified as both a solicitor and a barrister, Tamara is also experienced in negotiating co-existence and settlement agreements for trade marks and other disputes.

-Tamara values her experience in house, as head of IP for a major retailer, and as acting head of legal for a well-known publishing company.
+Tamara values her experience in house, as acting head of IP for a major retailer, and as acting head of legal for a well-known publishing company.
 She is a contributor to Intellectual Property, a text book published by Palgrave MacMillan, a member of Society for Computers & Law, and enjoys writing letters to New Scientist magazine.